-With great enthusiasm, I extend a welcome to you on behalf of the entire Chowan University community.
+With great enthusiasm, I welcome you on behalf of the entire Chowan University community.
 Suppose you are new to the Chowan family.
 In that case, I want to assure you that you are joining a group of students dedicated to their academic pursuits but equally serious about being faithful to the call God has placed upon them.

-For more than 172 years, the people of Chowan University have distinguished themselves by their care for each other.
+For more than 173 years, the people of Chowan University have distinguished themselves by their care for each other.
 We are so pleased that you have decided to be a part of the next chapter in this great University's story.

-Chowan is first, and foremost, a Christian University and will continue to remain faithful to this bedrock principle.
-The Christian character is interwoven throughout the history of Chowan, from the inception in 1848 as Chowan Baptist Female Institute to today as we proudly proclaim that we have Faith in the Future in our students and our University.
+Chowan is, first and foremost, a Christian University and will continue to remain faithful to this bedrock principle.
+The Christian character is interwoven throughout the history of Chowan, from its inception in 1848 as Chowan Baptist Female Institute to today, as we proudly proclaim that we have Faith in the Future of our students and our University.

-All students bring a diverse background of faith and experiences.
-All individuals who attend, support, or instruct are given many opportunities to celebrate their faith walk, which we pray ends in embracing Jesus Christ.
+All students bring a diverse background of Faith and experiences.
+Therefore, all individuals who attend, support, or instruct are given many opportunities to celebrate their faith walk, which we pray ends with you embracing Jesus Christ.

-As we partially put the pandemic in the past, we must still be vigilant and care for ourselves, care for others, and care for Chowan University!
+As we continue to put the pandemic in the past, we must still be vigilant and care for ourselves, care for others, and care for Chowan University!
 If we stay true to this principle, we will all stay "Chowan Strong and Safer Together."
 We will continue to adhere to the CDC and our Governor's mandates and protocols.
-This past year, we saw record lows in seasonal flu and colds because of successful social distancing, practice in proper hygiene, and use of face coverings.
+This past year, we successfully kept our COVID numbers low.
 The pandemic taught us many protocols to keep our students, faculty, staff, and university community safe.
-I am asking each Chowan University student, faculty, and staff member to demonstrate self-discipline and diligence in the proactive actions that will help all of us remain healthy and enjoy a "normal" academic year.
+I am asking each Chowan University student, faculty, and staff member to demonstrate self-discipline and diligence in the proactive actions that will help us remain healthy and enjoy the 2022-2023 academic year.

 Furthermore, I expect you to get involved; it is your responsibility to be a good student, a committed student-athlete, a good neighbor, an understanding roommate, and a contributing citizen.
-It is also your job to find happiness and become champions in body, mind, and soul.
+It is your job to find happiness and become champions in body, mind, and soul.
 As students, you are responsible for balancing the classroom, athletics, arts, and club participation, for the classroom nourishes your mind, competition nourishes your body, and the arts nourish your soul.